-The most obvious characteristic of the Black-headed Python is its black head and neck.
+The most obvious characteristic of the black-headed python is its black head and neck.
 This species of python is a long slender snake patterned with dark bands.
-Black-headed Pythons have been known to grow up to 2.5 metres in length, but the females tend to grow larger than males.
+Black-headed pythons have been known to grow up to 2.5 metres in length, with females tending to grow larger than males.

 Black Headed Python Profiles

-Darth, our largest male Black-head loves nothing more then getting out to meet and greet Australia Zoo guests.
+Darth, our largest male black-headed python, loves nothing more then getting out to meet and greet Australia Zoo guests.
 His relaxed attitude makes him perfect for those people with snake phobias to have an up close and personal experience with our scaly friends.
-Unfortunately, Black-headed python numbers in the wild are suffering heavily from road accidents.
+Unfortunately, black-headed python numbers in the wild are suffering heavily from road accidents.